zonika/school-domain-with-db-web-0715-public/TUTORIAL.md

 ```

-Can you tell error if this error pertains to a class method or an instance method error?
+Can you tell if this error pertains to a class method or an instance method error?
 Can you write down in plain english what this method is trying to accomplish?
 See if you can answer both of these question before reading the next paragraph.

-PAUSE
+**PAUSE**
 HAVE YOU TRIED THINKING THROUGH THE QUESTIONS ABOVE?

 Okay then, lets move on.